Leadership traits define an organization and correlate with profitability and success.

 - Be open to new ideas and face challenges head-on.

-- Always seek information about industry changes and prepare for staying one step ahead.
+- Always seek information about industry changes and prepare to stay one step ahead.

 2. Passionate

-All great leaders are passionate about their areas of expertise.
-Without passion, encouraging your team to do their best is significantly more difficult.
-A genuine love for what you do is contagious and can inspire even the most unmotivated team member to do better.
+Great leaders are passionate about their areas of expertise.
+Without passion, encouraging your team to do their best becomes significantly more difficult.
+A genuine love for what you do is contagious and can inspire even the most unmotivated team member to raise their game.

 When your employees trust that you truly care about business outcomes, there's more urgency to do a good job.
-Being personally invested in your work means your team will be more emotionally invested.
-And when everyone cares about performance on a personal level, there's more at stake.
-People work harder, smarter and engage more when their mentor is passionate about their role.
+Being personally invested in your work means your team will be more emotionally invested too.
+And when everyone cares about performance on a personal level, people work harder, smarter and engage more deeply.

 How to foster this leadership skill:

-- Knowledge and passion go hand in hand, so continually read and learn to become more confident and passionate.
+- Knowledge and passion go hand in hand, so continually read and learn to build confidence.

 - Don't be afraid to demonstrate positive emotion to your team.